 So do you need payroll software?

 If you’re thinking about making the switch, these are the kinds of features and functionalities good software should give you.
-If you find yourself drooling as you look over this list, chances are you’re a good candidate:
+If you find yourself drooling as you look over this list, chances are you’re a good candidate for switching payroll providers.

-- Automation wherever possible.
-From filling out forms for new hires, to calculating and filing your payroll taxes, to paying your staff and your contractors on time, the ability to set it and forget it (or at least forget parts of it) is what sets modern software apart.
+From filling out forms for new hires, to calculating and filing your payroll taxes, to paying your staff and your contractors on time, the ability to set it and forget it (or at least forget parts of it) is what sets modern payroll software apart.

-- An employee portal.
 Workers often need to be able to access their own pay and benefits records.
 In fact, a portal can actually improve employee morale because they’ll have access to information when they need it, and better control over their work lives.
-It’ll also save you time by empowering employees to dig up their old pay stubs or W-2s on their own.
+It’ll also save you time by empowering employees to access their pay stubs or W-2s on their own.